K. Danse (en)

 Since 1983, K. Danse has been present in major festivals and cultural events in France and abroad: Festivals of Aix en Provence, Avignon, la Rochelle, Châteauvallon, Métafort d’Aubervilliers, American Center of Paris, Georges Pompidou Center, Grande Halle de la Villette, Maison des Arts de Créteil, Maison de la Danse de Lyon, Centre National Art et Technologie de Reims, Centre National de la Danse, ISEA 2000 à Paris, Monaco Dance Forum, Espace Odyssud de Blagnac, Cité de l’Espace de Toulouse, Digital Art Center Le Cube of Issy Les Moulineaux, Festival “Les Bains Numériques” of Enghien les Bains, …

-The company has toured in Central America, Senegal, India, Vietnam, Morocco, Spain, Mexico, Venezuela, Great Britain, Germany, Pakistan, Belgium, Hungary, Canada and USA and has presented performances in the Soros Center of Budapest, Video Fest and Podewill Centrum, Berlin, Hambourg International Festival, Foundation Polar in Caracas, Festival Medi@rte in Monterrey, Festival VAD Girona and IDN Barcelona (Catalonia), The international Video Art Festival of Casablanca (Morocco), The National Theatre of Guatemala, NIAS of Bangalore (India), Festival Llunes d’esBaluard of Palma de Mallorca (Balearic Islands), ScenoFest Festival Quadriennale of Prague (Czech Republic), …
+The company has toured in France, Spain, Italy, Great Britain, Germany, Belgium, Hungary, Central America, Senegal, India, Pakistan, Vietnam, Morocco, Venezuela, Mexico, Canada and USA and has presented performances in the Soros Center of Budapest, Video Fest and Podewill Centrum, Berlin, Hamburg International Festival, Foundation Polar in Caracas, Festival Medi@rte in Monterrey, Festival VAD Girona and IDN Barcelona (Catalonia), The international Video Art Festival of Casablanca (Morocco), The National Theatre of Guatemala, NIAS of Bangalore (India), Festival Llunes Museum EsBaluard of Palma de Mallorca (Balearic Islands), ScenoFest Festival Quadriennal of Prague (Czech Republic), …

 Price for the most innovative performance at the International Dance and Theater Fair of Huesca, Spain, 2012 (with the Tactile Sensations performance).

-Dancers (Marianne Masson, Mario G Sáez, Cassandre Munoz, Ambre Cazier, Pauline Lavergne, ErGe Yu, Céline Chauvet, Coline Baudouin, Clément Garcia, Aude Miyagi, Julien Lecuziat, Benjamin-Aliot Pagès, Yuko Yamada, Alexandra Karsenty, Dhami Panjwani, etc.), actors/actress (Julie Pichavant), digital artists (1minute69, Scenocosme, Arnaud Courcelle, Antoine Schmitt, Ivan Chabanaud, Guillaume Bautista, Albin Bousquet, Claude Jeanmart, Karine Labrunie), Indian choreographer and scientist Sharada Srinivasan, composers (Emmanuel Mondolfo, David Fieffé, Roland Cahen)
+Dancers (Marianne Masson, Mario G Sáez, Fabien Gautier, ErGe Yu, Cassandre Munoz, Ambre Cazier, Pauline Lavergne, Chloé Caillat, Céline Chauvet, Coline Baudouin, Clément Garcia, Aude Miyagi, Julien Lecuziat, Benjamin-Aliot Pagès, Yuko Yamada, Alexandra Karsenty, Dhami Panjwani, etc.), actors/actress (Julie Pichavant), digital artists (Tatiana Vilela, 1minute69, Scenocosme, Arnaud Courcelle, Antoine Schmitt, Guillaume Bautista, Albin Bousquet, Claude Jeanmart, Karine Labrunie), Indian choreographer and scientist Sharada Srinivasan, composers (Emmanuel Mondolfo, David Fieffé, Roland Cahen), researcher and artist Sarah Fdili Alaoui.

 Areas of activity: